Look Out for Deceptive Mailer

 Why is my property tax payment being sent to the City of Industry?

 Some of our payments are now being processed through a payment processing vendor.
-The payments that are sent to the City of Industry payment processing facility are: SECURED BILLS (These include Secured Annual and Secured Escape Bills) and SUPPLEMENTAL BILLS (These include regular Supplemental bills and Supplemental Recoup bills).
+The payments that are sent to the City of Industry payment processing facility are: SECURED BILLS (including Secured Annual and Secured Escape Bills) and SUPPLEMENTAL BILLS (including regular Supplemental bills and Supplemental Recoup bills).
 For your convenience, please use the courtesy return envelope included with your bill.
-Click here for more information.

 We Would Like to Hear From You